 Have you ever glanced at your dog while sleeping in a new environment?
 You may have found their eyes partially open when you thought they were deep in slumber.

-Dogs may show sharp vigilance when sleeping in a new environment since they’re trying to understand the surrounding.
+Dogs may show sharp vigilance when sleeping in a new environment since they’re trying to understand the surroundings.

 Your dog’s eyes may remain partially open during sleep since they’re trying to ‘keep an eye’ for any potential threats.

 Another reason could be related to a dog’s past experiences.
 Rescue dogs or those who have undergone traumatic events may sleep with their eyes open as a defense mechanism.

 By keeping their eyes open, they can quickly assess potential threats and react accordingly.
 It’s their way of ensuring their safety even while they sleep.

 While it is normal for dogs to sleep with their eyes partially closed, especially during REM sleep, you also need to consider some underlying medical conditions linked with this behavior.

 Dogs can experience some health problems that may affect their sleeping pattern and normal behavior during sleep.

 The following are some of the medical conditions to be mindful of: